popojan/egypt/README.md

   * 1 / 2 + 1 / 3 + 1 / 7 + 1 / 43 + 1 / 18447 + 1 / 184184
 * `egypt 2023 2024`
     *   1 / 2 + 1 / 4 + 1 / 8 + 1 / 11 + 1 / 33 + 1 / 674 + 1 / 899 + 1 / 2442 + 1 / 4044 + 1 / 24938 + 1 / 2046264 + 1 / 2423704

+## Note

+> * returns rather small denominators
+>
+When using legacy configuration `egypt --merge --limit <LIMIT> <NUMERATOR> <DENOMINATOR>`, where `LIMIT >= DENOMINATOR - 1`, largest denominator factor should not be greater than original denominator.
+Fast default limit is however `2`, which means that *bisecting* large symbolic sums can introduce bigger denominators.
+Moreover, `--limit` argument is itself limited by `usize`, as opposed to other `BigInt` inputs.

 ---